top of page

 Cost: $250

-This 10-week program selects 100 students each year from a field of over 2000 applicants.
+This 10-week program selects 100 students each year from a field of over 2,000 applicants.
 Selected students are compensated for their time with a $4,000 stipend.
-Alongside attending seminars and laboratory sessions with the staff, students can create their own research biomedical projects under the recognized mentoring of the City of Hope facilitators.
-The curriculum ends in the completion of a research paper, which is then presented at the end of the program.
+Alongside attending seminars and laboratory sessions with the staff, students create their own research biomedical projects under the mentorship of the City of Hope facilitators.
+The curriculum ends with the completion of a research paper, which is then presented at the end of the program.
 Students must be 16 years old before their first day on campus and have completed chemistry and biology classes in high school before applying.

 Cost: None